If you enjoy www.victorianlondon.org why not ...

 which gave the father that privilege.

-not defined by the municipal law, being supposed to be contained in the law of
+the municipal law, being supposed to be contained in the law of nature; but the

-nature; but the poor law which compels parents, who are able to do so, to pay
+poor law which compels parents, who are able to do so, to pay for the

-for the maintenance of their children, of whatever age, who may become
+maintenance of their children, of whatever age, who may become chargeable

-chargeable to the parish, also makes it incumbent on children having ability to
+to the parish, also makes it incumbent on children having ability to pay to

-pay to provide for their poor and impotent parents, at such a rate as the
+provide for their poor and impotent parents, at such a rate as the justices in

-liability of minors on contracts entered into with them, such contracts were,
+minors on contracts entered into with them, such contracts were, until recently,

-until recently, capable of confirmation on their attaining full age; but
+capable of confirmation on their attaining full age; but contracts with minors

-contracts with minors are now absolutely void, and this even in cases where a
+are now absolutely void, and this even in cases where a new consideration has

 Infancy being a personal privilege, no one can take advantage